WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Dossier/Properties/items.md

 **Return value** *string[]*

-A string of Enterprise object IDs.
+A string of Enterprise or Studio Server object IDs.

 ## Description

-The `items` property is used to get a list of IDs of Enterprise objects which are residing in the current Dossier.
+The `items` property is used to get a list of IDs of Enterprise or Studio Server objects which are residing in the current Dossier.

 ## Examples